 COVID-19 has dictated priorities for Leeds Beckett University in learning resources projects in 2020.
 Recent focus has included the facilitation of alternatives to print and physical resources for those studying away from campus.
 It has also included the review of electronic resource licenses and how to provide print resources to students amid the pandemic.

-Leeds Beckett wanted to learn which of its schools and courses were using its electronic resources but struggled to use the existing resource usage data to gain the insight needed.
+Leeds Beckett wanted to learn which of its schools and courses were using its electronic resources but struggled to use the existing resource and engagement data to gain the insight needed.

 With improved library analytics, the aim of the team was to understand resource usage and user engagement, so they could report back to academic support colleagues, senior management and manage resource budgets.